Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk: Discussion and conclusion

-In future works, we should study relation of our asymptotic results to the stable estimates of the net moment using constrained optimisation approach, in particular those obtained in \cite{BarChevHarLebLimMar2019} for the planar and regular (square-integrable) magnetisation.
-The strength of that approach is in its generality (potentially giving more than just a net moment estimate) and, in particular, that the result does not require any largeness of the measurement area size.
-However, it does not furnish explicit formulas for the net moment estimates: the obtained estimators (i.e. functions that the field needs to be integrated against in order to estimate a net moment component; in our case these are polynomials) could only be computed numerically by solving an integral-partial-differential equation.
-Moreover, these estimators, despite being a solution of a regularised version of the problem, could be seen to have rather irregular behavior with a rapid growth near the end of the measurement area and, as the authors noted, this feature is not the most practical factor of their result.
-Studying of other ways of stabilisation of the estimates and regularisation is also important.
-In this respect, it is natural to ask a question: what is the best way of using redundancy of a set of the asymptotic formulas for the net moment components to arrive at an estimate with the minimal effect of noise or to have the fastest (non-asymptotic) convergence to the true value of a net moment?
-For example, in the present approach, we have a natural redundancy for all estimates of $m_{3}$ of order $3$ and higher due to the freedom of choice $x_{j}=x_{1}$ and $x_{j}=x_{2}$ in formulas (\ref{eq:fin_estim_m3_ord3}), (\ref{eq:fin_estim_m3_ord4}) and so on.
+In future works, we should study relation of our asymptotic results to stable estimates of the net moment using constrained optimisation approaches, in particular those obtained in \cite{BarChevHarLebLimMar2019} for planar $L^2$ magnetisations without the asymptotic assumption.
+The shape of auxiliary functions to be integrated against the measured field to produce the net moment estimates looks similar to ours.
+For example, for estimates of $m_1$ of second order and higher in Theorem \ref{thm:main}, this auxiliary function is seen to consist of the main trend (the $2 x_1$ term) and a correction term (a polynomial depending in the "stretched" variable $x_1/A$) which is the largest towards the boundary of the disk.
+It would be curious to derive an explicit asymptotic from an integro-differential equation of \cite{BarChevHarLebLimMar2019} governing the optimal solution in a particular class.
+Studying other ways of stabilisation of the estimates and regularisation is also important.
+In this respect, it is natural to ask a question: what is the best way of using the redundancy of the set of asymptotic formulas for the net moment components to arrive at an estimate with the minimal effect of noise or to have the fastest (non-asymptotic) convergence to the true value of a net moment?
+For instance, in the present approach, we have a natural redundancy for all estimates of $m_{3}$ of order $3$ and higher due to the freedom of choice $x_{j}=x_{1}$ and $x_{j}=x_{2}$ in formulas (\ref{eq:fin_estim_m3_ord3}), (\ref{eq:fin_estim_m3_ord4}) and so on.
 In Figure \ref{fig:m3}, these estimates give almost indistinguishable results (it can be checked that the difference between the two is not zero but very small), and hence may not look directly useful.
-However, since having more relations than quantities to determine is always better when dealing with noise, this is still an advantage.
+However, since having more relations than unknown quantities is always better when dealing with noise, this is still an advantage.
 Also, it is clear from Step 3 of the proof of Theorem \ref{thm:main} that, upon involving higher order polynomials, a richer set of lower-order estimates could be obtained.